School Science Lessons

 Reduce, reducing, reductants, reduction

-Reduction, in a cell, oxidation at the anode and reduction occurs at the cathode.
+In an electrolytic cell, oxidation occurs at the positively charged anode and reduction occurs at the negatively charged cathode.

 Reductants, List of chemical reductants: 1.22

-Tests for reducing sugars, non-reducing sugars, Benedict's test: 9.4.0
+Tests for reducing sugars, Benedict's test for reducing sugars: 9.4.1

 Resins